ghubnerr/python-turtle/README.md

 ## Google Logo -- Additional Segment

 The `google-logo.py` script demonstrates how to draw the Google logo using Python Turtle.
 It recreates the iconic multi-colored logo of the search engine giant by using the appropriate colors and positioning.
+Can't stress enough how @Google should have just made their logo a perfect circle.
+The code also tries to make up for that to my best capacities.

 To print the Google logo, run the `google-logo.py` script.
 Make sure the `turtle` module is installed on your Python environment.